yesdavid/outlineR/README.md

 Afterwards, the JPEGs of the single artefacts should be saved in the folder which you defined under `outpath`.
 If there is just plain white images in your `outpath` folder, re-check the images you prepared in "inpath" for single outlier pixels or open outlines.
 If necessary, delete all JPEGS in `outpath`.
 Then, re-run this command.

 2. Use Momocs' function import_jpg() to get the outlines of the images, while at the same time preserving the images name.
 This function only needs the files in your `output_path_name` folder, so you do not (necesarrily) have to run all of the code above again.
+If the pathname to a .tps file containing a scaling factor/scaling factors is provided to *tps_file_rescale*, the outlines will get scaled accordingly.
 ```
 single_outlines_list <- get_outlines(outpath = outpath)
 ```